 Seasonal activities in Crawford Notch State Park

-With nearly a mile of frontage along the Saco River, Crawford Notch provides a great place to cool off during the hot summer months.
+Be sure to pack the swimsuits and beach toys in the RV before heading to the park.
+With nearly a mile of frontage along the Saco River and Dry River, Crawford Notch provides a great place to cool off during the hot summer months.
 The water is bracingly chilly, but the shallows make perfect spots for kids to wade.
 Alternatively, you could try tubing and let the current carry you at a leisurely pace downstream.

-When the snow falls, Crawford Notch's abundant hiking trails make great places to cross country ski or snowshoe.
+When the snow falls, Crawford Notch's abundant hiking trails make great places to do some cross-country skiing.
+Don’t forget to pack your skis in the rig so you can enjoy some fresh powder.
+Where else can you go skiing and learn about history at the same time?
+Skiing the Flume in Crawford Notch State Park is a popular activity.
+If you want to see the Willey House site, another point of interest, try the half-mile Pond Loop Trail or the one-mile Sam Willey Trail.
 The winter weather tends to keep the crowds away, and with luck, you'll find yourself all alone on a trail if you want to be.
 With everything covered in snow, the park shows a different aspect to the green of summer, and the silence of nature is unforgettable.